| SDMS

 undergone a name change.
 They have transitioned from a SYM prefix to an LSI

 prefix.
 No name changes have occurred for the SDMS Linux drivers.
+Host adapters based on the LSI53C8XX or

 LSI53C1XXX family of chips (formerly prefixed with SYM) are